Healthy Homes Assessment Ahuriri

 Insulation Ahuriri

-Ceiling and underfloor insulation is required on all rental houses since 1 July 2019.
-All landlords and property managers have to ensure the insulation meets standards that are in line with the latest standard.
-In some instances, old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.
+Insulation for underfloor and ceilings is required in all rental homes from 1 July 2019.
+Property managers and landlords should make sure that the insulation meets this new standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might require to be filled with or replaced.

-The "R" stands for thermal resistance and is a gauge of how well insulation can withstand heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" stands for thermal resistance and is a measure of how well insulation can withstand heat flow.
+The higher the R-value, the better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3